HuguesTHOMAS/KPConv-PyTorch/doc/object_classification_guide.md

 ### Plot a logged training

 When you start a new training, it is saved in a `results` folder.
-A dated log folder will be created, containing many information including loss values, validation metrics, model snapshots, etc.
+A dated log folder will be created, containing many information including loss values, validation metrics, model checkpoints, etc.

 In `plot_convergence.py`, you will find detailed comments explaining how to choose which training log you want to plot.
 Follow them and then run the script :